browserengineering/book/book/preface.md

 computer systems, no matter how big and seemingly complex, can be studied and understood[^other-reasons].

-[^other-reasons]: Others reasons for these classes: a focus on speed; learning low-level APIs; practice with C; knowing the stack; using systems better; and the importance of the system covered.
+[^other-reasons]: Other reasons for these classes: a focus on speed; learning low-level APIs; practice with C; knowing the stack; using systems better; and the importance of the system covered.